Munster Agricultural Society: History

 In 1908, Mr. A. McDonald J.P, was president of the organisation.
 The Spring show that year had made an operating profit of £5 18s 10d.
 As of 1911, Mr. L.A Beamish J.P, was president and Major O'Connor and Mr. R. Bence-Jones J.P, were serving on the executive.
-By 1913, Lord Barrymore, Sir Warren Crook-Lawless and Sir George Coldhurst were on the MAS' executive.
+By 1913, Lord Barrymore, Sir Warren Crook-Lawless and Sir George Coldhurst (of the Blarney Castle Estate) were on the MAS' executive.
 The president was Mr. A. Morrison.
 In 1918, the Livestock Journal, based in London, England, described a bull sale at its Spring Show in Cork as a "great success".
 Major M.W Litton was secretary of the society as of 1919.
+According to the book, Beamish & Crawford: The History of an Irish Brewery, North Ludlow Axel Beamish (1842-1923), who inherited control of the firm, was long-time treasurer of the Munster Agricultural Society.

+In 1912, on behalf of the Department of Agricultural and Technical Instruction for Ireland, the Munster Agricultural Society and the Royal Ulster Agricultural Society conducted trials of enhanced farm equipment, including manure distributors, haymaking machines, and potato diggers for the British agricultural sector.

+In 1921, addressing the Royal Commission on the Importation of Store Cattle, Simon Fraser Tolmie, the Canadian Minister of Food and Agriculture, and Duncan Marshall, the Minister of Agriculture for Alberta, advocated for the elimination of the Commonwealth cattle trade blockade from Canada into the United Kingdom.
+The primary organisations providing proof and views to oppose this position were the National Farmers' Union of England, the Royal Agricultural Society of England, and the 'Livestock Defence Committee,' which consisted of numerous major agricultural associations, such as Agricultural Societies in the West and Central Highlands, the Irish Farmers' Union, the Munster Agricultural Society, the Royal Ulster Agricultural Society, the Irish Cattle Traders' and Stockowners' Association, as well as Lord Rowland Edmund Prothero, 1st Baron Ernle.